parth167/my_engineers_team/README.md

 ## Contributing

-- user can issued on github or contect me on email for contribute
+- user can issued on github or contect me on email for contribute.

 ## Tests

-- To test the project,type 'npm test' in terminal commend line
+- To test the project,type 'npm test' in terminal commend line.

 ## Questions